 The IRM works with GCF direct access entities to help them build capacity related to grievance mechanisms and procedures.
 It will engage and build relationships with the entities to understand their needs better and identify the best way to strengthen them.
-The IRM’s capacity building activities make take the form of 1) workshops and training; 2) information sessions; 3) dissemination of lessons learned and other resources on grievance mechanisms and redress.
+The IRM’s capacity building activities may take the form of 1) workshops and training; 2) information sessions; 3) dissemination of lessons learned and other resources on grievance mechanisms and redress.

 Direct access entities interested in the IRM’s capacity building role should contact us directly.

 The IRM seeks to increase awareness about its work, and share lessons about its experiences with other stakeholders as well as the general public.
-It aims to increase awareness of its role and work among potential complainants and requesters, and the public generally.
+It aims to increase awareness of its role and work among potential complainants and requesters, civil society and the public generally.